 The cabin is an ideal stop for visitors hiking the entire length of the trail, which takes an estimated two to three days, or for visitors interested in a good base camp for mountain climbing or backcountry skiing in the area.

 The site is only available for rent from June through October due to elevated avalanche danger during the winter and spring months.
 Please note, hazardous avalanche conditions may exist in this area as early as October and well into June some years.
 Getting there requires a 3-mile hike from the Crow Pass Trailhead off Crow Creek Road with an elevation gain of 2,080 feet.
 The trail may have snow October through mid-June.
 There is a small stream crossings to navigate just before the Cabin.
-Visitors are responsible for their own travel arrangements and safety, and must bring several of their own amenities.
+Visitors are responsible for their own travel arrangements and safety, and must bring several of their own amenities including sleeping pads, sleeping bags, cook stove, toilet paper, pots and utensils as well as some form of water purification.
 More information on avalanche hazards in this area can be found at the Chugach NF Avalanche Center website (www.CNFAIC.org ).
 If accessing this cabin in late fall or early summer, please be prepared for winter conditions and/ or potential avalanche hazards affecting the route in along the Crow Pass Trail.

 The cabin is a 16x16-foot, A-frame with a main floor and sleeping loft.
 It can accommodate 6 people and offers wooden bunks, a table with benches, fire extinguisher, snow shovel, a broom and an outside pit toilet.
 A (Kerosene) stove is provided as a heat source though cabin users are responsible for bringing their own supply of Kerosene.

-Electricity, water and fuel for the heater are not provided.
+Electricity, water, toilet paper, and fuel for the heater are not provided.
 Guests are responsible for supplying their own drinking water, kerosene for heater (typically 1 gallon/ day is sufficent), a cook stove, flashlights or lanterns, bedding, mattresses, toilet paper, garbage bags, cookware, dishes and utensils.
 A small creek is located near the Cabin but water should be treated before consumption.

 The cabin is situated in the Chugach Mountains near Crystal Lake at an elevation of about 3,500 feet.
 It sits in open tundra above the tree line with vegetation of low shrubs, grasses and summer wildflowers.